Congo Arab war: Aftermath and impact

 The war resulted in tens of thousands of deaths among both combatants and civilians, and significantly altered the political and economic geography of the Congo.
 The market around Nyangwe ceased to exist, while the city of Kasongo was all but destroyed.
 With the absence of these markets and the Arab traders themselves, much of Congo's exports were rerouted from their destinations in East Africa to the Stanley Pool and the Atlantic Ocean.
+The colonial authorities retained much of the Arab administrative structure in the eastern Congo until the 1920s.
 The participation of the Batetela and Bakusu tribes in the war marked the transcendence of their societies' traditional values by desires for wealth and power through expansionism, assimilation, and cultural exchange.
 Their involvement in the slave trade made Belgian authorities wary of them, and in turn, they were neglected during colonial rule.

+The war has generally received little academic attention.
+According to historian Bruce Vandervort, the conflict was "one of the most obscure of the wars of imperial conquest in Africa."